noahstrenn2016/Online-Superstore-Discounts-Analysis/SQL Clauses.md

-This SQL query returns the most popular films, rental rates, and generated revenue ordered by the number of times rented.
+This SQL query returns the

 Here is the SQL query: